MdAashif-h/Edunet_Internship-AIML-/README.md

 TFLite – Lightweight deployment for mobile/edge

 🔹 Contribution
 Contributions are welcome!

 Fork the repository

-Create a feature branch
+Create a feature branch (git checkout -b feature-name)

-Submit a pull request
+Commit your changes (git commit -m 'Add feature')

+Push to the branch (git push origin feature-name)

+Open a Pull Request

 🔹 License

-This project is licensed under MIT License.
-See LICENSE for details.
+This project is licensed under the MIT License – see LICENSE for details.

-🔹 Tagline

-LeafLens – See your crops, save your crops.
-AI-powered insights, eco-friendly action.